PixInsight/PCL/README.md

 ## Supported Compilers

+**Important Note** *The information about supported compilers below is now outdated.
+The next version 2.1.9 of PCL is currently been developed with GCC 7.3.0 on Red Hat Enterprise Linux 7.4.
+As soon as we have a new release on all platforms, the list of supported compilers will be updated.
+Sorry for the inconvenience.*

-The current version 2.1.3 of PCL has been built and tested with:
+The current version of PCL has been built and tested with:

    * FreeBSD 10.3: System clang compiler
    * Red Hat Enterprise Linux 7.2: GCC C++ compiler 4.9.1